umbralcalc/umbralcalc.github.io/_posts/simulating_real_world_systems.md

 ---
 title: "Simulating real-world systems"
 tag: "Simulating Real-World Systems as a Programmer"
 series-blurb: "A collection of posts on the foundations and patterns for building simulations of the real world.
-Written especially for programmers and non-technical readers wanting to learn the fundamentals.
-All written material and non-interactive diagrams were human-generated, where some interactive elements were programmed using generative AI tools."
+Written especially for programmers and non-technical readers wanting to learn the fundamentals of simulation technology and how it can be useful to the world.
+No maths, just diagrams and straightforward descriptions all the way through."
 order: 5
 images:
 - "https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/simulating_real_world_systems/closing-stack.svg"